galaxyproject/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 {: .hands_on}

-Using the Group tool, we will be able to select out distinct (unique) peptides and proteins from the Query Tabular tool.
+Using the Group tool, we can select distinct (unique) peptides and proteins from the Query Tabular tool.

 > <hands-on-title> Extract distinct peptides with Group </hands-on-title>
 >